Wall Street left to rebuild Obama ties after backing Romney

 Gensler has been assailed by Republicans over his implementation of Dodd-Frank and criticized by lawmakers on both sides of the aisle following the collapse of futures brokerages MF Global and Peregrine Financial Group.

-Bankers fear an impasse in solving the issue could spark an economic downturn that would hurt the industry.
+Bankers are worried an impasse in solving the issue could spark an economic downturn that would hit the value of assets and make banks more reluctant to lend.

-“My hope is that the bitter partisanship of recent years will now be put aside and that everyone will work together to solve the fiscal cliff and to get the economy moving again,” said billionaire investor Wilbur Ross in an interview with Reuters.
+In the longer term, banking lobbyists and other opponents to Dodd-Frank will try to beat back some rules with technicalities.

-Reporting By Emily Stephenson and Sarah N. Lynch in Washington, D.C., Rick Rothacker in Charlotte, Lauren LaCapra, Dan Wilchins, Olivia Oran, Beth Gladstone, and Katya Wachtel in New York, and Aaron Pressman and Ross Kerber in Boston; Writing by Greg Roumeliotis and Aaron Pressman; Editing by Paritosh Bansal, Tiffany Wu, Dan Wilchins, Richard Pullin and Maureen Bavdek
+Paul Atkins, a Republican and former SEC commissioner, said he expects Dodd-Frank reform critics may have some success making narrow legal challenges and seeking to throttle reforms through congressional oversight.